Long-range Coulomb interactions and nonhydrodynamic behavior in thermal quenches in spin ice

-This relationship is consistent with the discrepancy between the finite size scaling exponents in the CSI and CM cases: the rapid decay of the free monopole density permitted by the lack of blocked directions in the CM case implies a larger $\beta^{-1}$ and, hence, a larger $\nu$.
-Indeed, evaluating the exponent of the asymptotic free monopole decay, we obtain $\beta^{-1} \simeq 1.4$ and $\beta^{-1} \simeq 2.3$ corresponding, through~\eqref{eq: scaling nu beta}, to scaling exponents $\nu \simeq 0.86$ and $\nu \simeq 1.7$ for the cases of CSI and the CM, respectively.
+This relationship is consistent with the discrepancy between the finite size scaling exponents in the long-range interacting CSI and CM cases: The rapid decay of the free monopole density permitted by the lack of blocked directions in the CM case implies a larger $\beta^{-1}$ and, hence, a larger $\nu$.
+Indeed, numerically fitting the exponent of the asymptotic free monopole decay, we obtain $\beta^{-1} \simeq 1.4$ and $\beta^{-1} \simeq 2.3$ corresponding, through~\eqref{eq: scaling nu beta}, to scaling exponents $\nu \simeq 0.86$ and $\nu \simeq 1.7$ for the cases of long-range CSI and the CM, respectively.
 These values are in reasonable agreement with those obtained from the numerical finite size scaling analysis: $\nu = 0.9(3)$ and $\nu = 1.8(4)$.

 Notice that the mean field equations~\eqref{eqn:mean-field-coulomb-1} and~\eqref{eqn:mean-field-coulomb-2} can only be expected to hold at asymptotically long times for zero-temperature quenches.
 For any finite $T$, as the monopoles become sparser, the forces between them become weaker and eventually one reaches the hydrodynamic regime, $|\delta E| \ll T$, discussed earlier, and a $1/t$ decay of $\rho_f(t)$ ensues.
-The typical (unsigned) Coulomb interaction felt by a given monopole through the separation $\rho(t)^{-1/d}$ is (in $d=3$ for concreteness)
+The typical Coulomb interaction felt by a given monopole through the separation $\rho(t)^{-1/d}$ is (in $d=3$ for concreteness)

 The corresponding \emph{change} in Coulomb energy when moving a free monopole to an adjacent site then scales as